GrinningHermit/Learn-math-with-Vector/README.md

 # Learn-math-with-Vector
-Learning adding numbers for kids interactively with the robot Vector from Anki
+Learning math for kids interactively with the robot Vector from Anki